 - “Extensibility to integrate Spotify tooling”

 - “Maintenance of overall platform much simpler than our existing offering”

 While the music streaming company says “the Flyte journey at Spotify is still ongoing — we’re happy to be running critical pipelines, but we still need to migrate all the existing ones from Luigi to Flyte.”

 As illuminating as Spotify is, the company differs significantly from most enterprises.

 That means Spotify has the resources to acquire, deploy, and custom data engineer around a large number of best-of-breed point solutions.

 Such a strategy doesn’t necessarily make sense for your organization.

-Multidimensional data observability platforms such as Acceldata enable you to monitor and manage your data repositories and pipelines.
-For instance, Acceldata Pulse provides compute performance monitoring and correlation to eliminate unplanned outages and scale your workloads with a single click.
+Data observability platforms such as Acceldata enable you to monitor and manage your data repositories and pipelines.
+Acceldata provides compute performance monitoring and correlation to eliminate unplanned outages and scale your workloads with a single click.

-Acceldata Torch, our data reliability-focused solution, boasts connectors to Hive, HBase, HDFS, Redshift, Azure SQL, Snowflake, Amazon Web Services, Google, Kafka, MySQL, MemSQL, PostgreSQL, and Oracle.
+Acceldata's data reliability capabilities provide connectors to Hive, HBase, HDFS, Redshift, Azure SQL, Snowflake, Amazon Web Services, Google, Kafka, MySQL, MemSQL, PostgreSQL, and Oracle.
 That means Torch can automatically crawls virtually any data repository in order to profile the data, verify its quality, and reconcile data when it is transported and transformed using ETL, or when you move it from Hadoop into a modern cloud data warehouse like Snowflake.